Ryota Nagaki: Nagoya Grampus

 After playing only 11 matches from the start to the middle of the 2022 season, he was signed to Nagoya Grampus on a loan transfer until January 31, in 2023.
 He went on to play 14 times for Nagoya in the second half of the 2022 season.

-Return to Shonan Bellmare
+Return to Shonan BellmareGet help with editing

 In January 2023, Nagaki returned to Shonan for the 2023 J1 League season.

 International career

 In September 2016, Nagaki was called up to the national team as manager Vahid Halilhodzic wanted to give an opportunity to players to check the quality of their play.
-Nagaki played 68 minutes of Japan's 4-0 friendly win over Oman.
+Nagaki played 68 minutes of Japan's 4–0 friendly win over Oman.
 This has been his only international cap to date.